Lawyerist/lawyerist-wp/README.md

 2014-07-29
 ----------

-* Adjust leaderboard padding so it looks better for visitors with ad blockers enabled.
+* Adjust leaderboard and sidebar for visitors with ad blockers enabled.

 2014-07-18